 Microdermabrasion: This non-invasive procedure uses tiny crystals or other exfoliating surfaces to help remove the superficial layer of dead skin cells.
 The idea is that your body will interpret this as an injury and replace the lost skin cells with new, healthy ones.
 Over time, this can effectively fade acne scarring and lead to a more even tone and texture.

 Both treatments can be super effective at reducing scars and wrinkles.
 They can also even skin tone, renew dull skin, and increase clarity and elasticity.

-When it comes to dealing with hyperpigmentation, vitamin C is always a great go-to choice.
+When it comes to hyperpigmentation treatment, vitamin C is always a great go-to choice.
 Why?
 This free-radical fighter is particularly effective at revitalizing and brightening the skin while stimulating your body’s natural production of collagen.

 As such, it can both address existing pigmentation and prevent dark spots from forming in the future.

 High in Vitamin C, our Cherry Almond Butter Sugar High Hand Cream works hard to brighten the skin, combat wrinkles, even skin tone, and reduce inflammation.
 It's one of the best hyperpigmentation treatment options we can recommend for individuals with spots on both their hands and face.

 Cloud Whip Face Cream

 Say goodbye to hyperpigmentation acne and hello to clear skies with Cloud Whip Face Cream.
 Our advanced formula combats dark spots and can even prevent discoloration through deep-penetrating ingredients like MSM and jojoba oil.

 Choose Seeking C Face Serum if you want an acne hyperpigmentation treatment that's as good as promoting skin health as it is reducing dark spots.

 Best for: Hyperpigmentation